Benalla Dental Service

 - Has it interfered with sleep?

-You may be referred to the Royal Melbourne Dental Hospital if you require specialist care that includes:
+You may be referred to the Royal Melbourne Dental Hospital if you require specialist care such as:

-- Endodontic – root canal treatment for those where routine treatment is not possible
+- Endodontic treatment – root canal treatment for those where routine treatment is not possible

 - Prosthodontics – includes dentures, crowns and bridges for those people who have more complex dental problems